tat3r/a2m/README.md

 IRCCloud doesn't work very well.
 It's monospaced font is *Iconsolata*, served up by Google Web Fonts, which doesn't draw the block characters correctly.
-In addition it appears to ignore several lines.
+In addition it appears to ignore several lines when flooding fast.
 Don't use IRCCloud, it's for people who habitually make bad decisions in life.
 Works best with a terminal based client.

 ### Terminal